Course Catalog

 5 units

 A broad survey of Spanish cultural topics, including history, politics, religions, art forms, music, and films.
 It is based on extensive conversations, discussion, and composition.
 Particular emphasis is placed on key changes that have occurred during the 20th century in Spain.
 Classes conducted through commentary on texts read (or viewed), oral presentations, and debate.
 Recommended for students preparing to go to Spain with EAP.
-Prerequisite(s): Spanish 6 or Spanish 56 or Spanish for Spanish Speakers 63 or Spanish for Heritage Speakers 6 or Spanish Placement Examination score of 70.
+Prerequisite(s): SPAN 6 or SPHS 6 or placement by assessment.

 SPAN 156F